Visionary-Interactive/Seeing/README.md

 # A Game About Seeing

-A puzzle game made to show off and help the understanding of Visual Impairments in a simulation this game uses nbnet and Raylib functionality in order to showcase networking and visual rendering.
+A puzzle game made to aid in the understanding of vision impairments.
 Created by Jacob Kloet, Morgan Cowans and Alice Ramrattan.

+## Build & Play

+On Windows/Visual Studio:
+1. Open the root folder.
+2. Build and run with MSVC.

+Other platforms:
+1. Install `gcc`.
+2. Open the root folder.
+3. Run `cd build && ./premake5 gmake && cd .. && make && ./bin/Debug/Seeing`... or whichever executable is relevant to you.

-# Raylib-Quickstart License
+### Raylib-Quickstart License
 Copyright (c) 2020-2025 Jeffery Myers

 This software is provided "as-is", without any express or implied warranty.
 In no event